vanilla-rtb/rapid-bidder/README.md

 - [x] cmake -DCMAKE_BUILD_TYPE=Release .. -G "Visual Studio 14 2015"
 - [x] cmake -DCMAKE_BUILD_TYPE=Debug   .. -G "Visual Studio 14 2015"

+## In case your Boost library is not installed under /usr/include/boost add where you boost library installed
+to cmake coomand with -DBOOST_ROOT=/where/boost/is/installed

-###For faster builds invoking multiple make processes  , find number of cores on your system
+### For faster builds invoking multiple make processes  , find number of cores on your system
 Linux command \:
 * nproc